Skip to main content

 Written by Carla Domingos

-If a forecasting system isn't smart enough, it might look at your Black Friday sales spike and assume that is your new normal (a phenomenon called "recency bias").
-This would lead to recommendations to massively overstock for December and January.
+At Optiply, we call this post-rush period the "High Season Hangover."
+If an inventory forecasting system isn't smart enough, it might look at your massive Black Friday sales spike and assume that this volume is your new normal (a mathematical phenomenon called recency bias).
+This would lead to terrible recommendations, pushing you to massively overstock for a quiet December and January.

-How We Prevent Overstocking (The Logic)
+🧠 How We Prevent Overstocking (The Logic)

 1. Trend Calculation (Avoiding Recency Bias)